D-Jeffrey/Embroidery-File-Organize/README.md

 ## Requirements

-It was designed to work with [mySewnet™ Cloud](https://cloud.mysewnet.com/) which is a type of file share service for sewing machines.
-It can also be used.
-The authentication model used for Mysewnet is used as normal, so you will see a login page (if it does not fully load, please login to mysewnet from a reguler web browser page first and then run the script again)
+It was orginally designed to work with [mySewnet™ Cloud](https://cloud.mysewnet.com/) which is a type of file share service for sewing machines.
+It can also be used with USB Drives or Send file to functions.
+If Mysewnet is used you will see a login page (if it does not fully load, please login to mysewnet from a reguler web browser page first and then run the script again)

 Depending on the types Embroidery file extensions your machine uses, then you may what to change the sewing file types of for your machine.
 Order matters, if will find the first one in your list of types and try and keep files of that type over the other types.
 `$preferredSewType = ('vp3', 'vp4')`

-### Nice to know

-If you have `7zip` installed on your computer, (the native version, not MS store version), then it will be used when working with large zip files as it is much faster.
-It will create folders when there is a number of files `-SetSize` that are in a given zip file using the name of the zip file.
-You most likely will want to rename it and give it a new name which reflects the folder.

-Ignore files which are terms and conditions (it does not mean you can ignore the laws, just don't save so many copies of the files.
-`$TandCs = @('TERMS-OF-USAGE.*', 'planetappliquetermsandconditions.*')`  Edit your config (EmbroideryCollection.cfg) file to adjust these values.
-This are the directories (plus the if the directory name equals the format type)
-`$foldupDir = @('images','sewing helps','Designs', 'Design Files')` Edit your config file.

  - **[How to install](docs/How-to-Install.md)**
  - **[Other docs](docs/)**